Hiking the Five Lakes Trail in Zermatt

 The Leisee is located near the Sunnegga train station and is a great lake for children to play nearby (there is a huge play park here) and is an ideal lake to swim in (I been told but on this day I saw nobody tempting fate).
 Here there is also another great chance to see the Matterhorn reflection on the lake surface but not much luck today.

-The best thing about doing this hike is at the finish.
+The best thing about doing the five lakes trail is at the finish.
 After walking about three hours going up and down dusty trails and of a short time a hike through a forested area, at Sunnegga there is a nice buffet restaurant to chill out at.
 I went for the traditional Swiss Rosit meals (Potato meal with fried egg) plus a large beer.
 Sitting outside the outdoor terrace it was a perfect location in the sunshine to eat a traditional Swiss meal and get light headed before taking the train back down.